ceferonl/rag-scraping/README.md

 ## Testing

-The project includes a comprehensive test suite.
+The project includes a limited test suite for the scraping (including pdf extraction and chunking) part.

 Run tests using pytest:

 ```bash
 # Run all tests